-A winding up petition is a clear indicator that your business is operating inefficiently or inappropriately.
+Understanding the consequences of a winding up petition is the first step toward saving your company from forced liquidation.
+A winding-up petition is a clear indicator that your business is operating inefficiently or inappropriately.
 It is the clearest indicator that a business is in financial difficulty, and can be the beginning of a chain of events that can lead to a company being liquidated.

-Once it has been initiated, the consequences of a winding up petition can often be serious and unavoidable.
+Once it has been initiated, the consequences of a winding-up petition can often be serious and unavoidable.
 They can have a lasting, long-term effect on the future of any business.

-The end-goal of a winding up petition if not handled correctly can be a winding up order, which can lead to a business being forcibly liquidated.
+The end goal of a winding-up petition, if not handled correctly, can be a winding-up order, which can lead to a business being forcibly liquidated.

-To give yourself the optimal opportunity to avoid this possibility, it is vital that you recognise the process of a winding up petition, and get a clear understanding of the possible consequences that could arise from it.
+To give yourself the optimal opportunity to avoid this possibility, it is vital that you recognise the process of a winding-up petition and get a clear understanding of the possible consequences that could arise from it.

 What is a Petition to Wind Up a Company?